-Prerequisites: BIOL 1106 or equivalent, plus CHEM 1020 or CHEM 1050 or CHEM 1061.
+Prerequisites: BIOL 1106, or equivalent, plus CHEM 1020 OR 1050 OR 1061.

-Study of general microbiology including bacteriology, virology, parasitology, and mycology.
-The course covers aspects of microbial ecology and epidemiology, including host-pathogen interactions and environmental influences on growth and reproduction.
+This course includes a study of general microbiology including bacteriology, virology, parasitology, and mycology.
+Students will explore the diverse individuals responsible for molding the field, as well as aspects of microbial ecology and epidemiology, including host-pathogen interactions and environmental influences on growth and reproduction.
 The course emphasis is on bacteria: principles of control and culture, genetics and metabolic processes, and microbiological techniques.
-Three lecture hours and two 90-minute laboratories per week.
+The course includes three lecture hours and two 90-minute laboratories per week.
 (CC-fall & spr; CR-fall, spr, sum)